-Editor’s note: Story has been changed to include the correct country of origin for Zinfandel.
+Editor’s note: This story has been updated from the original print version to include the correct country of origin for Zinfandel.

 In drought-stricken parts of California, grape growers know a few things about growing wine grapes with very little water.
 Two growers, Lorenzo Pacini of Mendocino County and Matt Dusi of Paso Robles, recently shared with Good Fruit Grower some strategies for weathering drought.